A Guide to Winter Pool Covers

 Should a Winter Pool Cover Touch the Water?

-Some common questions we hear concern how tight or loosely winter covers should fit to your pool and whether they should be secured in order to touch the surface of the water.
-In most conditions, your winter probably won’t touch the water as the anchors will pull the cover tightly over the pool, secured taught and flush with the surrounding coping stones.
+Some common concerns we hear about are how tight or loosely winter covers should fit to your pool and whether they should touch the surface of the water.
+In most cases, your winter probably won’t touch the water as the anchors will pull the cover tightly over the pool.

 However, for some covers, the water level will need to remain high enough to support the weight of the cover if it gets pulled down with the weight of snow or excess water.
 This isn’t as much of an issue with mesh covers as the excess water will be able to drain through, so there won’t be extra weight pulling on the cover fixings and springs.